 Yoga is one of the new adjunct treatment approaches that has achieved rave reviews for its benefits.
-Amazingly, using Yoga in addiction recovery is not only effective but also less demanding to the pocket.
-Drug addiction and Yoga are the two most must-know elements of any addiction recovery program.
+Amazingly, using Yoga in addiction recovery is not only effective but it’s also easier on the wallet.
+The benefits of Yoga for recovering addicts is something that every recovery program should know about.

 Prescription and illicit drug abuse is a looming health problem in the US.
-In fact, it is also a major cause of rising healthcare expenses, a general deterioration of health, as well as socio-economic issues.
-There are many treatment approaches that aim to treat drug abuse.
-For example, these include medication-assisted detox, controlled drug therapy, counseling and other psychiatric support.
+In fact, it is a major cause of rising healthcare expenses, a general deterioration of health, as well as socio-economic issues.
+There are various approaches to treating drug abuse.
+These include medication-assisted detox, controlled drug therapy, counseling and other psychiatric support.

-Understandably, many drug rehab centers have started to include yoga in their drug addiction recovery program.
-Moreover, medical researchers also urge further studies to cement the role of Yoga in a drug addiction recovery program.
+Recently, there has been a rise of inclusion of yoga in drug addiction recovery programs.
+In relation to this, medical researchers are pursuing further studies to clarify the role of Yoga in drug addiction recovery programs.

-Yoga is an ancient Indian philosophy that combines physical, mental and spiritual aspects of an individual.
-They do it through different exercises known as yoga poses (asanas).
-Unlike conventional physical exercises or meditation techniques, it connects the body with the mind and soul.
-Moreover, it offers a unique combination of physical exercises and different relaxation techniques.
+Yoga is an ancient Hindu philosophy that focuses on and combines physical, mental and spiritual aspects of an individual.
+This is achieved through different exercises known as yoga poses (asanas).
+However, the true nature of yoga comprises more than just the physical exertion of the postures and the mental concentration of meditation.

-Though a late entrant in the Western culture, it has gained much attention and acceptance in the recent years.
+Though it is relatively new in the Western culture, it has already gained much attention and acceptance over the recent years.
 As a result, western medical researchers have gradually started to acknowledge its benefits in various fields.
-They include disease prevention, management, and treatment.
+These include disease prevention, management, and treatment.

-Wondering how bending the body in different directions and taking deep breaths can help you recover from drug abuse?
-Here are some reasons why you should make Yoga a part of your long road to addiction recovery.
+Wondering how stretching your body and breathing deeply can help you recover from drug abuse?
+Here are some reasons why you should include Yoga as part of your long road to addiction recovery.

-Its benefits in drug addiction recovery are unbelievably high in numbers.
-Notably, most of these are backed by the scientific studies.
-If you are a believer of modern science, some of the ideas may be counterintuitive.
-However, after reading the following findings, you should definitely be looking forward to practicing one yoga pose.
+Its benefits in drug addiction recovery are represented by extremely high numbers.
+What’s more, a majority of these are backed by scientific studies.
+If you are a believer of modern science, some of these ideas may be counterintuitive.
+However, after reading the following findings, hopefully, you will change your perspective and maybe try a yoga pose or two.

 Complementary Therapies in Medicine – A 2013 study suggests a promising role of yoga and mindfulness in treating and preventing drug abuse.

-It boosts your self-control thus making you more likely to avoid drugs and other illicit substances.
+Boosting your self-control makes you more likely avoid drugs and other illicit substances.

-It has the potential to establish itself as a cost-effective alternative to addiction treatment.
-Studies have revealed that the combination of yoga and psychotherapy is more beneficial than the conventional methadone treatment.
-For example, it can be for heroin or other opioid addiction.
+Studies have revealed that the combination of yoga and psychotherapy is more beneficial than the conventional methadone treatment, even for drugs such as heroin or other opioids.

-Rhythmic breathing exercises that are a common part of Yoga may also reduce cravings for nicotine.
-Researchers are trying to succeed in reproducing this result in a large population.
-As a result, Yoga may become an effective way to curb the incidence of tobacco-related cancers.
+Rhythmic breathing exercises that are a common part of Yoga can also reduce cravings for nicotine.
+Researchers are trying to achieve this result in large populations, and in consequence, Yoga may become an effective way to cut down the incidence of tobacco-related cancers.

-In a nutshell, yoga combined with meditation and Western psychological therapies, is an effective, low-cost alternative therapy intervention.
-Additionally, it promises a better and rapid recovery from drug addiction.
+In a nutshell, yoga combined with meditation and Western psychological therapies, is an effective, low-cost alternative therapy.
+Additionally, it promises a better and faster recovery from drug addiction.
 With favorable results from numerous scientific studies, Yoga is slowly making waves in the medical field.
-It’s highly probable that over the next few years it’ll become an effective tool for individuals recovering from drug abuse and addiction.
+It’s highly probable that over the next few years it’ll become a definitive tool for individuals recovering from drug abuse and addiction.

 Top 3 Yoga Poses That Support Addiction Recovery

-Doing Yoga in the morning is an excellent way to start the day, making your body collect energy to overcome daily tasks and get back to drug-free life.
+Doing Yoga in the morning is an excellent way to start the day, as your body collects and focuses energy on overcoming daily tasks, and eventually getting back to drug-free life.

 Even a 20-minute workout is beneficial to your health.
 Don’t push yourself, start with simple poses.
 Once you gain some flexibility and confidence, you can move to more advanced routines that demand more experience.

 This pose forms your posture, boosts your confidence and prepares you for other, more complicated poses.

-Start kneeling on the floor.
+Start by kneeling on the floor.
 Your knees should point forward.
 For your comfort, you can put a pillow or folded towel under your buttocks.
-You can relax your arms remembering to sit straight and keep your chest open.
-Watch your breaths and feel how the air moves in and out of the body.
+Relax your arms remembering to sit straight and keep your chest open.
+Focus on your breathing and how the air moves in and out of the body.
 Optional: join your hands together and hold them in front of your chest.
-Continue this for a few minutes before you move to the next pose.
+Continue this for a few minutes before you move on to the next pose.

 2. Balasana (Child’s Pose)

-Nothing is more peaceful than having a child’s innocence.
+Nothing is more peaceful than returning to that state of childlike innocence.
 This resting pose stretches your whole body and relieves it of the stress of adult life.

 Kneel down with your thighs slightly apart.
-Raise your hands over your head and slowly bring them in front to touch the floor with the palms.
-Keep your arms stretched towards the mat and continue breathing as naturally as possible.
+Raise your hands over your head and slowly bring them forward to touch the floor with your palms.
+Keep your arms stretched out towards the mat and continue breathing as naturally as possible.
 Try to relax all your muscles.
-Stay in this position few minutes.
+Stay in this position for a few minutes.

 3. Savasana (Corpse Pose)

-You can do this pose in between sequences of your yoga routine or at the end of it as a meditation pose.
-It is beneficial to alleviate stress and symptoms of mild depression.
-In addition, it also helps to lower blood pressure and fatigue.
+You can do this pose in between sequences of your routine or at the end, as a meditation pose.
+It is beneficial for those wanting to alleviate stress and symptoms of mild depression.
+It also helps lower blood pressure and fatigue.

 Lie on your back on a Yoga mat and keep your legs slightly apart.
 Lay your arms slightly to the side with your palms facing upwards.
-Breathe deeply and concentrate on your breaths – breathe in with your nose, breathe out with your mouth.
+Breathe deeply and concentrate on your breaths – breathe in through your nose, and out with your mouth.

-Note: If you have problems with your spine or any other medical problems, you should consult your doctor before starting any yoga exercises.
+Note: If you have experienced problems with your back or have other medical issues, you should consult your doctor before starting any yoga exercises.